-Cirrhosis is the end-stage of chronic liver diseases associated with hepatocyte injury and inflammation, including nonalcoholic steatohepatitis (NASH).
-Histologically, cirrhosis is characterized by diffuse nodular regeneration surrounded by fibrotic septa.(1) The resultant architectural distortion leads to portal hypertension, which along with hepatic synthetic dysfunction and hepatocellular carcinoma (HCC), accounts for the majority of complications of cirrhosis.(2-4) Over time, approximately 10% to 20% of NASH patients will progress to cirrhosis.(5) Due to rising rates of obesity and insulin resistance and time-dependent fibrosis progression among affected patients, the prevalence of NASH cirrhosis is rising exponentially.(6, 7) In the United States, the prevalence of compensated NASH cirrhosis is expected to increase from approximately 1.2 million in 2015 to 3.1 million in 2030.
-Corresponding rates of decompensated cirrhosis, liver transplantation, HCC, and liver-related death are expected to rise 168%, 59%, 137%, and 178%, respectively, a phenomenon that is mirrored internationally.(6, 8) Commensurate with these increases in clinical complications, the economic costs attributable to cirrhosis $\Box$ which have been estimated at ~\$9 billion in the United States alone $\Box$ will also grow.(7)
+Cirrhosis is the end stage of chronic liver diseases associated with hepatocyte injury and inflammation, including NASH.
+Histologically, cirrhosis is characterized by diffuse nodular regeneration surrounded by fibrotic septa.^[1] The resultant architectural distortion leads to portal hypertension, which along with hepatic synthetic dysfunction and HCC, accounts for the majority of complications of cirrhosis.^[2-4] Over time, approximately 10% to 20% of patients with NASH will progress to cirrhosis.^[5] Due to rising rates of obesity and insulin resistance and time-dependent fibrosis progression among affected patients, the prevalence of NASH cirrhosis is rising exponentially.^[6,7] In the United States, the prevalence of compensated NASH cirrhosis is expected to increase from approximately 1.2 million in 2015 to 3.1 million in 2030.
+Corresponding rates of decompensated cirrhosis, liver transplantation, HCC, and liverrelated death are expected to rise 168%, 59%, 137%, and 178%, respectively, a phenomenon that is mirrored internationally.^[6,8] Commensurate with these increases in clinical complications, the economic costs attributable to cirrhosis-which have been estimated to be about \$9 billion in the United States alone-will also grow.^[7]

-The evidence currently required for approval of therapeutic agents targeting patients with NASH cirrhosis includes event-based clinical trials rather than histological endpoints, which are accepted in non-cirrhotic NASH.(9, 10) The rationale for this recommendation is based on uncertainty regarding the feasibility of histologic cirrhosis regression; specifically, whether observed cases in clinical trials are real or simply reflect sampling variability in histological assessment.
-A clear solution to this question would be to determine if cases of cirrhosis regression are accompanied by a reduction in the risk of liver-related complications and mortality.
-While regression of cirrhosis with effective therapy is associated with improved outcomes in multiple disorders including chronic hepatitis B and C virus infection and autoimmune hepatitis(11-13), the clinical benefits of cirrhosis regression in NASH have not been adequately studied.
+The evidence currently required for approval of therapeutic agents targeting patients with NASH cirrhosis includes event-based clinical trials rather than histological endpoints, which are accepted in noncirrhotic NASH.^[9,10] The rationale for this recommendation is based on uncertainty regarding the feasibility of histologic cirrhosis regression; specifically, whether observed cases in clinical trials are real or simply reflect sampling variability in histological assessment.
+A clear solution to this question would be to determine if cases of cirrhosis regression are accompanied by a reduction in the risk of liverrelated complications and mortality.
+Although regression of cirrhosis with effective therapy is associated with improved outcomes in multiple disorders including chronic hepatitis B and C virus infection and autoimmune hepatitis,^[11-13] the clinical benefits of cirrhosis regression in NASH have not been adequately studied.

-In order to address these uncertainties, we analyzed data from two large placebo-controlled trials of simtuzumab and selonsertib in patients with compensated cirrhosis due to NASH.(11, 12) Although these therapies were not effective, the comprehensive dataset from these trials provides an unprecedented opportunity to describe the natural history of NASH cirrhosis, including the frequency of cirrhosis regression, in a well-characterized patient population.
-Trial assessments included serial liver biopsies with centralized assessments of fibrosis stage, hepatic collagen content and alphasmooth muscle actin ( $\alpha$ -SMA) expression by morphometry, and noninvasive tests of fibrosis (NITs), including serum markers and liver stiffness by vibration-controlled transient elastography (VCTE).
-In addition, biopsies were evaluated using a novel machine learning (ML) approach that has been validated for the assessment of NASH-related histology.(13) Finally, clinical outcomes including hepatic decompensation were formally adjudicated.
+In order to address these uncertainties, we analyzed data from two large placebo-controlled trials of simtuzumab and selonsertib in patients with compen-sated cirrhosis due to NASH.^[11,12] Although these therapies were not effective, the comprehensive dataset from these trials provides an unprecedented opportunity to describe the natural history of NASH cirrhosis, including the frequency of cirrhosis regression, in a well-characterized patient population.
+Trial assessments included serial liver biopsies with centralized assessments of fibrosis stage, hepatic collagen content and alpha-smooth muscle actin (α-SMA) expression by morphometry, and noninvasive tests (NITs) of fibrosis, including serum markers and liver stiffness by vibration-controlled transient elastography.
+In addition, biopsies were evaluated using a machine learning (ML) approach that has been validated for the assessment of NASH-related histology.^[13] Finally, clinical outcomes including hepatic decompensation were formally adjudicated.

-The objectives of this analysis were to: 1) evaluate the incidence of cirrhosis regression in NASH clinical trials; 2) assess associations between cirrhosis regression and changes in NITs; and 3) evaluate associations between fibrosis assessed histologically and with NITs-at baseline and their changes over time-with liver-related complications in patients with cirrhosis due to NASH.
+The objectives of this analysis were to 1) evaluate the incidence of cirrhosis regression in NASH clinical trials; 2) assess associations between cirrhosis regression and changes in NITs; and 3) evaluate associations between fibrosis assessed histologically and with NITs-at baseline and their changes over time-with liver-related complications in patients with cirrhosis due to NASH.